DevMountain/Hosting-Digital-Ocean/README.md

 <details> <summary> Additional SSH options </summary>

+###### Change SSH password
+If you need to change your password, you can do so after first logging into your droplet.
+Obviously, this means you need to know your old password.
+If you do change it, don't forget you cannot recover passwords, so you will have to take care to remember the new one.
+- Log in to your droplet using ```ssh root@[your.IP.address]```.
+- Type ```passwd```.
+You will be prompted to enter your old password and then the new password (twice).

 ###### Custom SSH login
 If you find it inconvenient to type in your IP address when logging into your server, try customizing your SSH login.
 - On your local computer open the hidden SSH config file in your home folder.
 If you want to use nano, you can enter ```nano ~/.ssh/config```.